Tommy Bowe: International career

 With his good form for the Ospreys continuing in 2008 Bowe retained his right-wing position for Ireland during the Autumn internationals, scoring the team's only try against Argentina.
 Bowe was then selected on the wing for the 2009 Six Nations opener against France in Dublin.
 Bowe impressed as Ireland claimed their first win over France in six years with 30–21 triumph.
 Their next game was against Italy.
 Bowe scored a try as Ireland won 38–9.

 After wins against England and Scotland, Ireland took on Wales with a Grand Slam at stake.
 Bowe scored a try and Ireland won their first Grand Slam for 61 years.

 In February 2010 against England in the 2010 Six Nations Championship, he scored two tries including the clinching try with five minutes remaining in a 20–16 win at Twickenham.
 In March 2010, Bowe was voted 2010 Six Nations Player of the Championship, gaining over 50% of the vote.

 Bowe continued to represent Ireland throughout 2010.
 He was selected in Ireland's squad for the 2011 Six Nations Championship, and scored the opening try of Ireland's demolition of a Grand-Slam chasing England on 19 March.
 He went to the 2011 Rugby World Cup, his first such tournament, and scored a try against the US in Ireland's opening Pool C game.
 He was selected in the squad for the 2012 Six Nations Championship, during which he scored 5 tries in Ireland's first three games, including two each against Italy and France.

+On 4 February 2017 Bowe came on for Keith Earls as a replacement in the 2017 Six Nations Championship against Scotland.